minershive/hiveon-kb/guides/teleconsole.md

 ---
 title: Teleconsole
 category: Guides
+meta_description: What is Teleconsole and how exactly to work with it?
+Answers to these questions can be found in this article.
 ---

 Teleconsole is an SSH tunnel to your rig.
 In few words you start it on the rig and open SSH in browser or in Linux/Mac console.
 This does not require any VPN or being in local network.